torvalds/linux/Documentation/trace/boottime-trace.rst

    Defines new synthetic event with FIELDs.
 Each field should be "type varname".

-Note that kprobe and synthetic event definitions can be written under instance node, but those are also visible from other instances.
+Analte that kprobe and synthetic event definitions can be written under instance analde, but those are also visible from other instances.
 So please take care for event name conflict.

 Ftrace Histogram Options